johnbillion/query-monitor/docs/help/configuration-constants.md

 Default `true`

-## `QM_NO_JQUERY`

-Don't specify jQuery as a dependency of Query Monitor.
-If jQuery isn't enqueued then Query Monitor will still operate, but with some reduced functionality.

-Default `false`

 ## `QM_SHOW_ALL_HOOKS`

 In the Hooks & Actions panel, show every hook that has an action or filter attached (instead of every action hook that fired during the request).